Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 > It may take a few minutes

-When the cluster is ready you can get its credentials using this command:
+We can get the cluster's credentials using this command:

 ```bash
      $ gcloud auth application-default login
 ```

-If you experience any trouble or you want the complete installation instructions, then read there [documentation](https://cloud.google.com/Kubernetes-engine/docs/how-to/).
+For complete and detailed instructions, read the documentation [here](https://cloud.google.com/Kubernetes-engine/docs/how-to/).

 2. Microsoft Azure

-As part of the Azure Container Service, it also offers Kubernetes-as-a-Service.
-To get started with it, we use the built-in Shell in the Azure portal.
-You can activate the shell by clicking the shell icon in the toolbar:
+To get started, we use the built-in Shell in the portal by clicking the shell icon in the toolbar:

 ![Shell icon](shell.png)

-The shell has the **az CLI** tool already configured to work with your Azure environment.
-You can also install the az command-line interface (CLI) in your local machine using the instructions contained [here](https://docs.microsoft.com/cli/azure/install-azure-cli).
+We can also install the  shell in your local machine using the instructions contained [here](https://docs.microsoft.com/cli/azure/install-azure-cli).

 Once the shell is up and running, we can create a resource group using this command: